Should You Get Premium Checking?

 Bank of America — Preferred Rewards

-To entice users to expand their banking relationship with BofA, this program stacks with the $25 per month Interest Checking account and other accounts to give you interest and rewards boosts, free ATMs, and loan discounts. $10,000 balances waive the Interest Checking fee.
-Higher combined balances lead to better rewards.
+To entice users to expand their banking relationship with BofA, this program offers interest and rewards boosts, free ATMs, and loan discounts.
+The Preferred Rewards program has three tiers based on customers' combined balances in Bank of America accounts and Merrill investments:

 Citibank — Citigold